syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Custom-Font.md

 ![Helper label style](Custom-Font-images/HelperLabelStyle.jpg)

-### Error Text
+## Error text

-You can customize the font of [error text](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ErrorTextProperty.html) label by setting the FontFamily, FontSize and FontAttributes property of LabelStyle property of ErrorLabelStyle in SfTextInputLayout.
+You can customize the font of [error text](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ErrorTextProperty.html) label by setting the FontFamily, FontSize, and FontAttributes properties of the LabelStyle property of ErrorLabelStyle in SfTextInputLayout.

 {% tabs %}